Reactivity

 In workplaces, leaders can use their understanding of reactivity to enhance the performance of workers.
 If they expect them to do well, give them attention, offer them learning opportunities, respect them, and lean toward trusting them more, the workers might be more likely to perform better.

-What you can do if you're experiencing this
+What you can do if you're experiencing reactivity

-If you're in a situation where you or someone else is reacting strongly to something or someone, the consequences might be negative.
+If you're in a situation where you or someone else is reacting strongly to something or someone, the consequences of these reactions might be negative.
 For example, if you are a college student and your professor doesn’t expect the best of you, you may have trouble making the grade you desire.
 If you're a worker and your boss doesn't give you the opportunities you want, it may be because of their reactivity.
-As a parent, you may be puzzled at your child's bad behavior, not realizing that you're treating one of your children differently based on your expectations.
+As a parent, you may be puzzled at your child's bad behavior, not realizing that you're reacting to one of your children differently based on your expectations.

-If you believe instances of reactivity—initiated either by yourself or by others—are having negative consequences on your life, you might want to consider getting in touch with an online therapist.
+If you believe instances of reactivity—initiated either by yourself or by others—are having negative consequences on your life, you might want to consider reaching out to an online therapist to discuss your reactive experiences.
 Online therapy is readily available through online platforms like BetterHelp.
 Online therapy has repeatedly been shown to work as well as in-person therapy by many clinical studies

 Takeaway